stabenfeldt/cloud-rsync-storage/README.md

   $ ec2metadata | grep public-hostname
 ```

 *[1] Not really a good approach, as the password is stored in the bash_history.
-Let's do it like this untill we have figured out of the terminal issues.*
+Let's do it like this untill we have resolved the terminal issues.*

 **Copy your ssh keys to the rsync user, so you don't need to type a password every time**